parse-community/docs/_includes/android/push-notifications.md

 While channels are great for many applications, sometimes you need more precision when targeting the recipients of your pushes.
 Parse allows you to write a query for any subset of your `Installation` objects using the [querying API](#queries) and to send them a push.

-Since `%{ParseInstallation}` is a subclass of `%{ParseObject}`, you can save any data you want and even create relationships between `Installation` objects and your other objects.
+Since `ParseInstallation` is a subclass of `ParseObject`, you can save any data you want and even create relationships between `Installation` objects and your other objects.
 This allows you to send pushes to a very customized and dynamic segment of your user base.

 #### Saving Installation Data

-Storing data on an `%{ParseInstallation}` object is just as easy as storing [any other data](#objects) on Parse.
+Storing data on a `ParseInstallation` object is just as easy as storing [any other data](#objects) on Parse.
 In our Baseball app, we could allow users to get pushes about game results, scores and injury reports.

 ```java
 // Store app language and version